 Researchers claim words used in tweets reveal a person's character traits.
 For example people who use the word perfect tend to be perfectionists while those who use words such as ‘we’, ‘friends’ and family are considered more caring.
 Those who use longer words are deemed more likely to get on with their colleagues and those who talk about their achievements are conscientious.

-Zhou told Technology Review: “We want to use social media to derive information about an individual – what is the overall affect of this person?
+Zhou told Technology Review: “We want to use social media to derive information about an individual – what is the overall effect of this person?
 How resilient is this person emotionally?
 People with different personalities want something different.”

 She added that the software could also be used to target adverts to people online, as well as in call centres or other customer service roles.